expressive-code/expressive-code/packages/@expressive-code/core/README.md

 Using this core package directly is **only recommended for advanced use cases**.

-Unless you're a plugin or integration author, you should probably use a higher-level package like `remark-expressive-code` instead of this one.
+Unless you're a plugin or integration author, you should probably use a higher-level package like [`astro-expressive-code`](https://www.npmjs.com/package/astro-expressive-code) or [`remark-expressive-code`](https://www.npmjs.com/package/remark-expressive-code) instead of this one.

 ## Installation